Choosing the Right LinkedIn Ad Types For Your Campaign Goals

 Ad Type 3: Text Ads

-LinkedIn Text Ads show up in the top banner or the right rail on the LinkedIn desktop view, but they do not display anywhere in the mobile app.
-This ad type includes minimal content limited to a headline, short description, and a small image.
-These ads are measured by a pay-per-click or cost-per-impression model, and typically utilize a strong and concise call to action such as “Register Now,” or “Sign Up Today.”
+Text Ads show up in the top banner or the right rail on the LinkedIn desktop view, but they do not display anywhere in the mobile app.
+This type of LinkedIn ad includes minimal content limited to a headline, short description, and a small image.
+They are measured by a pay-per-click or cost-per-impression model, and typically utilize a strong and concise call to action such as “Register Now,” or “Sign Up Today.”

 Best practices are to use a shocking or eye catching headline and to link to a dedicated landing page that aligns with the messaging of your ad.
 In the example below, you can see that the ad with the headline “VC is dead” catches attention with minimal verbiage.